-- If the searchcoil is not in motion and not close to metal, the detector should be silent. - If you experience false signals from electrical interference, from the soil itself, or from lots of trash metal, press the MENU button.
+- 5. If the searchcoil is not in motion and not close to metal, the detector should be silent. - 6.
+If you experience false signals from electrical interference, from the soil itself, or from lots of trash metal, press the MENU button.

 Sensitivity will be highlighted.
 Rotate the Settings knob to the left (counterclockwise), Reduce the sensitivity setting until the false signals go away.
 After 7 seconds, the machine will exit the menu and return to normal operation.

-- 7. Find a patch of ground free of metal, toss a coin on the ground and sweep back and forth over it a few times to get a feel for how the machine responds. - 8.
-You are now ready to search. - Pull and hold the trigger switch with your index finger to pinpoint the exact location of targets, making them easier to unearth.
+- 7. Toss a coin on the ground and sweep back and forth over it a few times to get a feel for how the machine responds. - 8.
+You are now ready to search. - 9.
+Pull the trigger switch with your index finger to pinpoint the exact location of targets, making them easier to unearth.

-When the trigger is pulled, PinPoint is engaged
+When the trigger is pulled, PinPoint is engaged ....